 Whether it's attending community worship, one of our communal prayer services, meditating in the prayer garden behind Howes Chapel, walking the prayer labyrinth, or doing a devotional on the lake shore, Garrett-Evangelical offers a variety of ways for students to engage in spiritual formation.

 Beginning with its first spiritual formation class in 1984, Garrett-Evangelical has long been at the forefront of Protestant seminaries in supporting faculty and developing programs in this area.
 As one of the only Protestant seminaries in the United States to have an endowed chair in spiritual formation, Garrett-Evangelical is committed to nurturing spiritual leaders.
-Along with classes specializing in spiritual formation, students can work towards a certification in spiritual formation or a specialized Master of Arts degree in Spiritual Formation and Evangelism.
+Along with classes specializing in spiritual formation, students can work towards a certification in spiritual formation or a specialized Master of Arts degree in Spiritual Formation and Direction.
 Current students can also participate in various spiritual life opportunities put on by the Student Council, our weekly chapel service, any of our three communal prayer services, student led bible studies, and more.

 Garrett-Evangelical Theological Seminary understands the importance of feeding not just the mind but also the soul.
 The chapel ministry at Garrett-Evangelical provides opportunities to praise and worship God, to grow spiritually, and to learn together about the ministries of preaching and worship.
 Our Community Worship and Communal Prayer services are times where faculty, students, staff, and family members are together affirming that we are an authentic and prophetic community of faith.